You are going to open MOWI Global page

 3. We align with the SDGs.

-The Sustainable Development Goals (SDGs) were agreed upon in 2015 by all 193 United Nations (UN) member states and provide a guide for governments, civil society and the private sector to work together for change toward sustainable development.
-The SDGs described below are those that are most material to Mowi, that is, the SDGs on which we can have the greatest impact, but we also contribute to other SDGs.
+The Sustainable Development Goals (SDGs) have been agreed by all 193 United Nations (UN) member states in 2015 and guide governments, civil society and the private sector in a collaborative effort for change towards a sustainable development.
+The SDGs described below are those considered the most material for Mowi, i.e. those where we can have the greatest impact, but we also contribute to others.

 View our programs ranked by the SDGs